TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 - :php:`getOptions()`

 The main method is :php:`validate()`, which is called by the framework.
-The value which is to be validated is passed along to the said method, and it is the validator's job to check if that value is valid.
+The value, which is to be validated, is passed along to the said method.
+It is the validator's job to check, if that value is valid.

 .. note::

-    Although the interface states, that the method `validate` should return a :php:`\TYPO3\CMS\Extbase\Error\Result` object, it is not a common practice to do so, because most people who create custom validators extend the class :php:`\TYPO3\CMS\Extbase\Validation\Validator\AbstractValidator`.
+    Although the interface states, that the method `validate` should return a :php:`\TYPO3\CMS\Extbase\Error\Result` object, it is a common practice not to do so, because most people who create custom validators extend the class :php:`\TYPO3\CMS\Extbase\Validation\Validator\AbstractValidator`.

     This enables you to call the addError()` method and let the abstract validator take care of returning a proper result object to the validation framework.

 If the logic of your validator allows for loose/variable validation checks, validator options might come in handy.
-Extbase ships with a :php:`StringLength` validator which offers the options `minimum` and `maximum` that let you define the string length the validator should use to check the incoming value against.
+Extbase ships with a :php:`StringLength` validator, which offers the options `minimum` and `maximum`, that let you define the string length the validator should use to check against the incoming value.

-For example, a validator that checks whether the passed string is a valid email address looks like this:
+For example, a validator that checks, whether the passed string is a valid email address, looks like this:

 ::